Cindy Prado Flaunts Her Tiny Waist In A Skimpy Gold Bikini And Poses With A Huge Spread Of Food

 Cindy Prado revealed that the secret to her trim waistline isn’t constantly counting calories with her latest social media update.
 On Saturday, the Cuban bombshell took to Instagram to share a set of two photos that were snapped during her trip to Tulum, Mexico.
 The model was pictured rocking a bikini in bed while enjoying a massive spread of scrumptious foods.

-Cindy was flaunting her phenomenal figure in a metallic dark gold two-piece that perfectly complemented her bronze skin tone.
+Cindy was flaunting her phenomenal figure in a metallic dark gold two-piece swimsuit that perfectly complemented her bronze skin tone.
 Her bra-style bikini top had molded demi cups with underwire that provided plenty of support for her ample cleavage.
 The garment also had slim shoulder straps that pulled her breasts up to create a round, firm look.

 Cindy’s bottoms were an adjustable ruched style that featured skinny side straps.
 The blond beauty was wearing them scrunched up so that they left little to the imagination.
 She had the straps pulled up high on her curvy hips, which accentuated her hourglass shape.